grant-king/ML_progress/log.md

 **Today's Progress:** Continued U. Michigan Access Web Data course week 4.
 Started Agile II week 2.

+June 18, 2019

+**Today's Progress:** Finished U. Michigan Access Web Data course week 4.
+Finished Agile II week 2.

+**Thoughts:** I am getting a lot out of this Agile course, but it does refer to many unfamiliar aspects of business operations that I've never encountered before.
+I think it will be a good plan to achieve a broad overviw of this topic and retake all Agile courses again after I've had more experience in the industry.
+I think I will be able to absorb more useful subtleties when I can use specific experience to anchor the theory of Agile venture design to something that I've personally worked through.

+The Web Data course is a good demonstration of this return-after-experience idea.
+I learned a lot of this from other sources before I had any experience with it.
+Now it is much easier to relate these methods to things I've done before in order to absorb a deeper understanding of these fundamental mechanisms for accessing web data.
+This week explores the urllib library and parsing html with bs4.

 <!---

 Day x: June x, 2019